AKA KIDS WHO SIDE WITH THE ABUSER

 This may almost feel harder for you than having them out of touch altogether.
 It’s like having your love for them dangled in front of you.
 Gather your strength, because this period is crucial.

 If they ask to get together with you, do your best to have that meeting (and the next few, if more meetings follow) be lighthearted.
-Try to carry out some healthy conversation or maybe get them engaged with you with the help of some games (go to this page to explore some).
-Playing games tend to be one of the most effective ways to bond or re-bond with someone, so why not trying it out!
-In furtherance, don’t try for a super-long hug, don’t start telling them anything about what their father is really like, do your best not to cry.
-Ask yourself, “How do I handle this in a way that will make them want to see me again?”
+Don’t try for a super-long hug, don’t start telling them anything about what their father is really like, do your best not to cry.
+Ask yourself the key question, “How do I handle this in a way that will make them want to see me again?”

 You’ll need to take it on faith that your child has missed you a lot.
 Believe me, they have.
 But they’re not going to say that the first few times they see you, and it’s a mistake to bring it up (as in, “Have you missed me?”).